aridjayarecipes/cutesrecipes.web.app/content/post/1994-how-to-make-award-winning-brussel-sprout.md

 1. Prepare 1/2 tsp granulated garlic powder

 Brussels sprouts are a member of the cabbage family and an excellent source of nutrients.
-Here&#39;s how to plant, grow, and harvest Brussels sprouts in your garden!
+Here's how to plant, grow, and harvest Brussels sprouts in your garden!
 Place trimmed Brussels sprouts, olive oil, kosher salt, and pepper in a large resealable plastic bag.
 Seal tightly, and shake to coat.

 <!--inarticleads2-->